Actindo-AG/Documentation/FiegeIntegration/Integration/01_ManageFiegeConnection.md

 [comment]: <> (Feedback von Developers: Bearer token wird aus den Settings rausfallen und nur noch in den Credentials angezeigt werden.
 Daher muss der auch nur dort gepflegt werden.
 Wann wird es implementiert?
 Schritt komplett rauslassen hier?
 Dann neue Screenshots notwendig.
 Oder evtl.
 Info dazu: The bearer token has already been entered in the Credentials section and therefore this field can be left blank...)

 6. Click the *A Warehouse* menu entry in the left side bar.
-    The A warehouse settings are displayed on the right side.
+    The warehouse settings for warehouse A are displayed on the right side.

     ![Settings A warehouse](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_AWarehouse.png "[Settings A warehouse]")

-7. Enter the number of the warehouse to be used as A warehouse in the *Warehouse ID A* field.
+7. Enter the ID of the warehouse to be used as warehouse A in the *Warehouse ID A* field.

 8. Click the *B Warehouse* menu entry in the left side bar.
-    The B warehouse settings are displayed on the right side.
+    The warehouse settings of the warehouse B are displayed on the right side.

     ![Settings B warehouse](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_BWarehouse.png "[Settings B warehouse]")

-9. Enter the number of the warehouse to be used as B warehouse in the *Warehouse ID B* field.
+9. Enter the ID of the warehouse to be used as warehouse B in the *Warehouse ID B* field.

 10. Click the *C Warehouse* menu entry in the left side bar.
-    The C warehouse settings are displayed on the right side.
+    The warehouse settings of the warehouse C are displayed on the right side.

     ![Settings C warehouse](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_CWarehouse.png "[Settings C warehouse]")

-11. Enter the number of the warehouse to be used as C warehouse in the *Warehouse ID C* field.
+11. Enter the ID of the warehouse to be used as warehouse C in the *Warehouse ID C* field.

 12. Click the [SAVE] button.
     All changes have been saved.
 The *Saving successful* pop-up window is displayed.